 The Muktabodha Translation Series will serve a broad range of scholars and practitioners interested in the religious and philosophical traditions of Kashmir, and, at the same time, provide access to these treasures of Indian thought to the world at large.
 It is Muktabodha’s intention to ensure that the volumes in this series are academically rigorous translations and yet accessible to a general audience.

-The Muktabodha Board of Directors is pleased to announce the appointment of two distinguished scholars to serve as Co-Editors of the Translation Series: Dr. John Nemec (University of Virginia) and Dr. Hamsa Stainton (McGill University).
-Drs.
-Nemec and Stainton bring extensive expertise in the study of Śaiva Tantra, and its Kashmirian expressions in particular, to bear on this project.
-We are also pleased to announce that the Muktabodha Translation Series will be published by the State University of New York Press, an outstanding academic publishing house with a long tradition of offering titles in Indian Religions and, in particular, in Śaivism in Kashmir (and beyond).
+The Muktabodha Board of Directors is pleased to announce that Dr. Hamsa Stainton, a distinguished scholar of Indology at McGill University, is serving as Editor for the Translation Series.
+Dr. Stainton brings extensive expertise in the study of Śaiva Tantra, and its Kashmirian expressions in particular, to bear on this project.
+We are also pleased to announce that the Muktabodha Translation Series is being published by the State University of New York Press, an outstanding academic publishing house with a long tradition of offering titles in Indian Religions and, in particular, in Śaivism in Kashmir (and beyond).

 We will share much more information about the Muktabodha Translation Series in the weeks and months to come, including specific information for scholars who may wish to be involved in the project.
 There will also be exciting new opportunities for donors who wish to support the work of Muktabodha by sponsoring the translation and publication of specific texts.
 It is our goal that the new Muktabodha Translation Series will bring the priceless wisdom enshrined in the volumes of the KSTS to a much broader audience, now and far into the future.